-Vascular ultrasound uses sound waves to evaluate the body’s circulatory system and help identify blockages and detect blood clots.
+Vascular ultrasound uses sound waves to evaluate the body’s circulatory system and help identify blockages in the arteries and veins and detect blood clots.
 A Doppler ultrasound study – a technique that evaluates blood flow through a blood vessel – is usually part of this exam.
-Ultrasound does not use ionizing radiation, has no known harmful effects, and provides a clear picture of soft tissues that don’t show up well on x-ray images.
+Ultrasound does not use ionizing radiation, has no known harmful effects, and provides images of soft tissues that don’t show up on x-ray images.

 Little or no special preparation is required for this procedure.
-Unless it is being done on an urgent basis, it’s best to fast beforehand.
+However, you may occasionally be asked to fast beforehand.
 Leave jewelry at home and wear loose, comfortable clothing.
 You may be asked to wear a gown.

 - What is Vascular Ultrasound?

 - What are some common uses of the procedure?

 - What does the equipment look like?

 - How does the procedure work?

 - What will I experience during and after the procedure?

 - Who interprets the results and how do I get them?